MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

    3a   $ctrlvar.$iternumber.data
    3b ad$ctrlvar.$iternumber.data

-Pair 3a,b can be scaled/unscaled by the correspondent ``xx_gen*_weight`` depending on the setting of :varlink:`noscaling` (see :numref:`gencost_ctrl_preproc`) and thus can have unit or are unitless.
-Pair 1a,b are the physical fields and have physical units, and pair 2a,b are temporary files storing a repeat cycle for use during calculations when :varlink:`docycle` and :varlink:`rmcycle` are active.
+Pair 1a,b are the physical fields with physical units.
+Pair 2a,b are temporary files storing a repeat cycle for use during calculations when :varlink:`docycle` and :varlink:`rmcycle` are active.
+Pair 3a,b have units or no units depending on the setting of :varlink:`noscaling`, which controls scaling/unscaling by the corresponding ``xx_gen*_weight`` (see :numref:`gencost_ctrl_preproc`).

 In an adjoint run with the 2-D time-dependent controls (CPP-flag :varlink:`ALLOW_GENTIM2D_CONTROL` defined), three variables :varlink:`startrec`, :varlink:`endrec`, and :varlink:`diffrec` =